Skip to content

 pnpm dev add-labelsAdd predefined labels to a repository

-pnpm dev get-labelsGet all labels from a repository in JSON format
+pnpm dev get-labelsGet all labels from a repository in JSON

 pnpm dev remove-labelsRemove labels from a repository

-pnpm dev suggest-labelsAnalyze a pull request and suggest labels using AI
+pnpm dev suggest-labelsAnalyze a pull request and suggest labels

 pnpm dev helpDisplay help information